 Your plan should serve as a roadmap—a way to better understand where your business is going.
 When done correctly (think lean and agile—allowing for course correction), it should be a tool for determining if you are on track to meet your goals and help you articulate exactly what you need to do to get from A to B.

 According to Corcoran, it’s all about becoming “intimately familiar” with your business, especially when it comes to your financials.
-This means having a clear understanding of what all your statements mean, and be able to explain why you’ve projected that you will move in a certain direction.
+This means having a clear understanding of what all your statements mean—cash flow, balance sheet, and income statement (profit and loss), and be able to explain why you’ve projected that you will move in a certain direction.

 Noah Parsons, COO of Palo Alto Software